AyloSrd/evento-react/README.md

 # component event for React
-- Dispatch custom component event with a payload, or forward React synthetic event
+- Dispatch custom component events with a payload, or forward React synthetic events.
-- Replicate Svelte's `createEventDispatcher` and Vue's `$emit` behavior on React.
+- Replicate Svelte's `createEventDispatcher` and Vue's `$emit` behavior in React.
 - Hook + HOC for class components.
 - TypeScript support.